Abner Jay: Biography

 He died at a veterans' hospital in Augusta, Georgia, in 1993, aged 72.

 Recordings

 For many years, Jay released his music and monologues in editions of less than 500, through his own record label, Brandie Records (so-named for his daughter).
 He released eight albums himself.
-In 2003 Subliminal Sounds from Sweden released a compilation of his work, which had been out of print since the 1970s, drawing from three of Jay's best recordings.
-In 2009 Portland-based label Mississippi Records released another compilation of his work, this time on vinyl.
+In 2003 Subliminal Sounds from Sweden released a compilation of his work titled One Man Band, which had been out of print since the 1970s, drawing from three of Jay's best recordings.
+In 2009 Portland-based label Mississippi Records began their series of releasing compilations of his work on vinyl with the compilation True Story Of and the two song 7 inch record Depression/Im So Depressed which features two versions of Abner's most notable song of the same name.
 These re-releases helped garner a degree of renewed interest in the artist, including Vice Magazine naming it album of the month (Vol. 10 #11).
-A further compilation of his 1964–73 work, Folk Song Stylist, was issued by Mississippi Records in 2010.
+In the following years of 2010 and 2011, Mississippi Records released two more compilations of his work, the 1964–73 recordings of Folk Song Stylist released in 2010 and Last Ole Ministrel Man released in 2011.
+Later in 2021 Mississippi Records again released another compilation titled I Dont Have Time To Lie To You.